ThePoorPilot/pacman-utils/README.md

 # pacman-utils
 Debian package that installs Arch Linux Pacman tools(repo-add, makepkg, etc.).
 This is primarily designed for integration environments.
-Most hosted integration environments don't have an archlinux image, but do have a Debian package.
+Most hosted integration environments don't have an Arch Linux image, but do have a Debian package.

-With this package installed, for example, a GitHub CI can build archlinux packages, add it to a .db file, and upload it to a custom repository(hinting at a future project of mine).
+With this package installed, for example, a GitHub CI can build Arch Linux packages, add it to a .db file, and upload it to a custom repository(hinting at a future project of mine).

 I have not tested all functionaly of this package yet, it may still need tuning.